Plus eight of the craziest fast food merch that brands have dished out

-But KFC isn’t the only chain serving up the odd new product as a publicity stunt – especially considering that fast food restaurants serve 50 million Americans daily, and the average U.S. household is dropping $3,000 a year on dining out, including picking up takeout.
-Here’s six of the funkiest fast-food inspired fashion and jewelry lines, utensils and other wacky merch that brands have dished out.
+Fast food restaurants serve 50 million Americans daily, and the average U.S. household is dropping $3,000 a year on dining out, including picking up takeout.
+So there’s a market hungry for fun merch celebrating their favorite snacks.
+Here’s eight of the funkiest fast-food-inspired fashion and jewelry lines, utensils and other wacky merch that brands have dished out.

-Pizza Feet: Feast your eyes on Adidas’ limited edition Ultraboost X collection with Refinery29, where 50 pairs of sneakers were painted by 11 women artists to represent the 50 United States by featuring that state’s food staple, flag, gem or other distinguishing feature.
+Pizza Feet: Feast your eyes on Adidas’ limited edition Ultraboost X collection with Refinery29, where 11 women artists painted 50 pairs of sneakers to represent the 50 United States by featuring each state’s food staple, flag, gem or other distinguishing feature.
 So there’s pumped-up pepperoni pizza kicks for New Jersey, a Georgia peach sneak, a pair of yellow Wisconsin cheddar sneakers, and more.
-They were auctioned off through July 11, with all proceeds benefiting the Women Win charity.
+They were auctioned off through July 11, 2017 with all proceeds benefiting the Women Win charity.

-McMerch: McDonald’s collaborated with the Japanese clothing brand Beams last month for a limited-edition line of Bic Mac t-shirts, hats, totes, iPhone cases and pouches for $35 a pop on the Japanese e-commerce site Rakuten.
+McMerch: McDonald’s began dishing Big Mac-themed clothing, including burger onesies, French fry hoodies and sweatpants, and fry slides, when it expanded its McDelivery service with Uber Eats last year.
+And McDonald’s also collaborated with the Japanese clothing brand Beams last year for a limited-edition line of Bic Mac t-shirts, hats, totes, iPhone cases and pouches for $35 a pop on the Japanese e-commerce site Rakuten.
 Proceeds (excluding tax) were being donated to the Ronald McDonald House Charities for sick children.

 The Chork: Panda Express caused a stir last year by introducing the chopstick-fork, a three-way utensil that works as a fork, a set of chopsticks, or even trainer-chopsticks if you’re all thumbs when it comes to plucking a clump of rice or broccoli stalk with the sticks.
 You can snag a 12-pack for $7.99 online, or show your Chork pride with a $20 t-shirt.

 The Frork: The Golden Arches also took a stab at novelty products with this gimmicky “French fry fork” in May.
-The silicone utensil featured a hole where the prongs should be, which you stuffed with three or four fries, which could then scoop up any dropped toppings from your burger.
+The silicone utensil featured a hole where the prongs should be, which you stuffed with three or four fries to then scoop up any dropped toppings from your burger.
 It was handed out for one day only as a free gift when customers bought one of the burger chain’s Signature Classic Sandwiches for $4.99 to $5.19.